Academic Calendar 2025-2026

 Deception involves misrepresenting the accuracy of information, the authenticity of a document, one’s self, one’s work, or one’s relation to the University.

-Examples: creating or causing to be created and/or submitting any falsified official academic document, including a transcript; altering any official academic documents, including transcripts; creating and/or submitting any falsified medical note; altering any information on documentation provided by a third party (such as a date); impersonating someone in a test or examination or allowing someone to impersonate you; fabricating or falsifying laboratory or research data; using another person’s credentials or representing yourself as having credentials that are not rightfully yours.
+Examples: Creating or causing to be created and/or submitting any falsified official academic document, including a transcript; altering any official academic documents, including transcripts; creating and/or submitting any falsified medical note; altering any information on documentation provided by a third party (such as a date); impersonating someone in a test or examination or allowing someone to impersonate you; fabricating or falsifying laboratory or research data; fabricating references and/or information derived from references; using another person’s credentials or representing yourself as having credentials that are not rightfully yours.

 18.2.2.7 - Facilitation

-Facilitation involves enabling another student’s breach of academic integrity.
+Facilitation involves enabling another student’s breach of academic integrity, regardless of whether it is deliberate or not.

-Examples: Allowing academic work to be copied by another student for submission as that student’s work; selling academic work; making information available to another student about the exam questions or possible answers during an online or take-home exam window.
+Examples: Allowing access - whether deliberate or not - to academic work that another student submits in part or whole as that student’s work; selling academic work; making information available to another student about the exam questions or possible answers during an online or take-home exam window or during an in-person exam.

 18.2.2.8 - Unauthorized Use of Intellectual Property